kitttn/temptest/Flashing-images.md

                 restore nuttx.bin binary 0x08000000

-####Hardware setup for Endo
+####Load firmware image to SVC on endo

+Hardware setup:
-- power to the Endo is provided by a USB charger and/or a battery module,
+- provide power to the Endo via USB charger or battery module
-- the JTAG connector is hooked to CON2 on the debug board (right side of the debug board- JP14 has a jumper in position 1-2,
+- JTAG connected to debug board CON2
+- debug board JP14 pins 1-2 jumper installed
-- Optional: the USB UART is connected to CON6 on the debug board.
-This is used to output the SVC UART console.
+- Optional: USB cable connected to debug board CON6 (SVC console).

+The software steps are the same as for BDB.

+####Next Steps

+Now that we know how to load images to flash, we can do some [Debugging](Debugging).